transcom/mymove-docs/docs/tools/feature-flags/how-to-use-feature-flags.md

 Use the [evaluation
 console](https://www.flipt.io/docs/introduction#evaluation-console) to
 see if the results are what you expected.
 Go to [http://localhost:9080](http://localhost:9080) to see the flipt console locally.

+## Updating feature flag deployments

+See the `transcom/milmove-feature-flags` repository for information how to update the deployments (e.g. update the image used by flipt).